GeorgeHernandez/GeorgeHernandez/Cognition/Cognition.md

 summary:: A category for items emphasizing cognition. parents:: [[README|Home]]

+🦉 **Cognition**.
+I love STEM and seeking the Objective.
+Epistemology: How do you know?
+How can you know?
+Let’s test it out.
+32 + 42 = 52.
+[Unicode](https://en.wikipedia.org/wiki/Unicode).
+Wikipedia.
+Levers.
+[PV = nRT](https://en.wikipedia.org/wiki/Ideal_gas_law).
+Metric system.
+[ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
+Spreadsheets.

+> [!quote]
+> The first principle is that you must not fool yourself, and you are the easiest person to fool.
+> ~ Richard Feynman

 This category emphasizes cognition, and content like the following:
 - Mind
 - Science, Evidence, Quantify, Test